HHS/TANF-app/docs/team-charter/our-workflow.md

 - Feedback from stakeholders is discussed and, if necessary, new issues are created to address feedback.

-## The issue is complete, and the sprint has ended
+## The issue is complete and ready for final QASP review
 - Raft creates a PR and a Sprint Summary Report (see Page 11), which is included in the PR notes.
 - Tech lead reviews the PR, the COR comments acceptance, and Lauren merges the PR into main HHS repo

-## The issue is considered ‘sprint done’ when
-  - Issue is closed
-  - Issues in sprint meet the QASP
-  - PR is merged in main HHS repo

-# NEED TO INCORPORATE

-### PR Review process:

-QASP reviewer reviews the PR against the contract QASP, DoD, and provides feedback by Monday (Day 13).
+- QASP reviewer reviews the PR against the contract QASP, DoD, and provides feedback by Monday (Day 13).
 Raft address any small feedback (one/two pointer) prior to 12pm Day 15 deadline.
 Larger feedback is added as an issue for backlog refinement and PR is updated with a note on the ‘issue # has been created to address the specific feedback.’

-### Definition of Done (DoD)

-Dev issues: DoD for dev issues is reviewed at the QASP level and is met when the PR: (1) note contains sprint report, (2) meets the QASP, (3) Raft has addressed small feedback (by 12pm on Wednesday, which is Day 15 of the last sprint/Day 1 of next sprint), and (4) has received a signed off from QASP reviewer.
+- Dev issues: DoD for dev issues is reviewed at the QASP level and is met when the PR: (1) note contains sprint report, (2) meets the QASP, (3) Raft has addressed small feedback (by 12pm on Wednesday, which is Day 15 of the last sprint/Day 1 of next sprint), and (4) has received a signed off from QASP reviewer.

-Design issues: DoD for design issues is stated in the actual issues
+- Design issues: DoD for design issues is stated in the actual issues

-### Acceptance Criteria (AC) and DoD Evaluation

 The following evaluate AC and DoD to close issues and/or PR:

 AC: Lauren or Alex S (Tech lead)

 DoD: Alex S (Tech lead) for dev issues; Design and research - Lauren and Christine (design lead)

+## The issue is considered ‘sprint done’ when
+  - Issue is closed
+  - Issues in sprint meet the QASP
+  - PR is merged in main HHS repo